hhong0326/movie_client_graphql/README.md

-# movie_client_graphql
+# movie_server_graphql
-Client for movie App with Apollo
+Server for movie App with Apollo